 The working group leaders were selected from the Contractor key and non-key experts during the KoM.
 The leaders will represent points of contact to the Project Manager, will control the activities of their working teams and provide inputs for all individual tasks of the Project and report the progress of the work to JWG.

 The Contractor’s experts in the WGs were complemented by the End User specialists during the KoM.
-While stable composition of WGs contributes to smooths execution of the Project, it is understood that the assignment of members of WGs could vary during the Project.
+While stable composition of WGs contributes to smooths execution of the Project, it is understood that the assignment of members of WGs could slightly vary during the Project.
 Sharing of experts and specialists between particular groups may be needed.
 Working groups were constituted as follows:

 WG0 - Project Management